 Underpinning this vision are five strategic priorities, each with a number of supporting aspirations.
-The aspirations are in turn supported by groups of projects that have been delivered by the Council and it's partners throughout the five year programme.
+The aspirations are in turn supported by groups of projects that have been delivered by the Council and it's partners.
 The five current strategic priorities are:

-- Let's drive inclusive economic growth
+- Let's drive inclusive and sustainable, economic growth

 - Let's reduce all kinds of inequality

 - Let's deliver quality housing

 - Let's enhance our remarkable place

 - Let's address the challenge of climate change